 It might be natural to think that the staying power of on-premises computing will drive more frequent hardware refreshes.
 Surely companies always want the latest and greatest technology to power their data centers?

 In fact, the opposite may be true.
 Refresh cycles are broadly lengthening rather than shortening.
-In Uptime’s 2022 data center survey, the most common time between refreshes was five years, compared with three years in 2015.
-That represented a significant shift in a relatively short space of time.
-According to Uptime data from 2023, it is evident that this shift has since become entrenched.
+By 2022, the most common time between refreshes was five years, compared with three years in 2015.
+That represented a significant shift in a relatively short space of time, a shift which has since become entrenched.

 Related Reading